cypherpunk-academy/2064/en/001_2064_The Games Lab.md

 ## **2064** The Games Lab
 <span style="font-variant:small-caps;">It was the</span> best time of the year.
 Lasse strolled joyfully towards the games lab, which stood in the middle of the school grounds, where the stream branched and flowed around the lab on both sides.
-He looked around, walking by, looking at the houses built in completely different ways, of clay, wood and large stones, with imaginatively shaped windows and colorful roofs.
+He looked around, walking by, looking at the houses built in entirely different ways, of clay, wood and large stones, with imaginatively shaped windows and colorful roofs.
-He liked to discover a new detail in them again and again.
+He liked to discover new detail in them again and again.
 And you could really see in the houses who worked and lived in them.
 He smiled.